Please follow & like us :)

 You can also follow me on FacebookInstagram and Pinterest for more recipes your family will love!

-3 Italian rice balls on a white plate with sauce and basil.
+3 Sicilian Rice balls on a white plate with tomato sauce and fresh basil leaves.

 5 from 2 votes